apatel978/Discord-Clone-XTalk/aa19-python-group-project/app/api/README.md

 ### Create a Server

-Creates and returns a new spot.
+Creates and returns a new server.

 * Require Authentication: true
 * Request